MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/query-scom-managed-instance-data-on-grafana.md

 Following are few helpful sample queries and dashboards to get started on using Azure Managed Grafana with SCOM Managed Instance:

-1. Performance data
+1. Health state of workload
-2. Workload or Management Pack data
+1. Workload health and the number of new alerts on them
-3. Alerts data
+1. Top events on workload
-4. Events data
+1. Top alerts from workload
-5. Monitors data
+1. Performance data query for workload counter

-The below queries help you to build Health, Alerts, and Top events from a particular workload/monitoring object:
+The following queries help you to build Health, Alerts, and Top events from a particular workload/monitoring object:

 >[!NOTE]
 >1.
 Replace the \<Management pack name prefix\> with the actual management pack name, say **Microsoft.SQL%** for SQL workload.